FrankSalmick/MacroJS/readme.md

 ### Why is there no precompiled binary?
 I'll do that at some point.
 Right now MacroJS is still actively being developed so I don't want to recompile it every time I push an update (which is often more than daily)

+### License

+This is licensed under GPL3.
+More details are available in the LICENSE file.
+If you need a more permissive license, feel free to ask!
+Just let me know what you plan on doing :)